Representation of Injured Persons

 At Olson Brooksby, you will not be handed off to staff.
 You will be given personal attention from an Oregon sexual abuse lawyer throughout the entire life of your case.
 We are dedicated to our clients who are sexual abuse survivors, and we will give your case the attention and compassion it deserves.

-At Olson Brooksby, our Oregon sexual abuse lawyers believe that all sexual abuse survivors deserve a voice.
+Our Oregon sexual abuse lawyers believe that all sexual abuse survivors deserve a voice.
 No amount of money will ever make up for what happened to you.
-However, should you choose to exercise your right to file a civil lawsuit, we are here to stand up for you in court.
+However, should you choose to exercise your right to file a civil lawsuit, we are here to stand up for you in court and to fight for the justice and compensation you deserve.
 We will be there with you every step of the way, from case investigation to settlement or trial.
 Please contact us for a free consultation so that you can make an informed decision about whether filing a civil lawsuit is right for you.
+If you or someone you love has been sexually abused or exploited, please contact our Oregon sexual abuse and child sexual abuse lawyers at 503.740.7608.